What the experts say

 In this month's review, we take a snapshot of some of the latest papers and reports relating to this form of 'buy-into' support and try to untangle some of the complexities.

 Recent papers reviewed relating to the field of athlete physiology includes one that looks at the factors relating to 'overtraining syndrome'.
 Though still not fully understood the point about this condition is that performance can be badly affected, stress levels increase, ability to train decreases; sleep and mood patterns are disrupted.
 Health can start to slide due to an impact on the immune system and a whole host of associated 'disorders'.
-Clearly, alarm bells should be ringing for coach and athlete, but they are not always easy to hear in the early stages.
+Alarm bells should be ringing for coach and athlete, but they are not always easy to hear in the early stages.
 The best recommendations from the paper are to watch out for changes in maximal heart rate and work output at 110% of the anaerobic threshold.
 However, this already moves things outside of the realistic zone of measurement and assessment for many.
 On a more practical note self-analysis by the athlete in terms of perceived fatigue and stress levels are very strong indicators of the onset of overtraining syndrome.
 If objective and subjective feelings are recorded in the athlete's log routinely, then there is a reasonable chance of hearing that alarm bell in time.

 Much publicity has been given in recent times to altitude training to enhance the blood's oxygen-carrying capacity via increased haemoglobin levels.
 A recent publication highlights the fact that, based on a study of South American women of differing physical fitness levels from different altitudes versus German women from low altitudes, there was no impact on haemoglobin mass (i.e. overall amount rather than concentration) apparent at altitude without training.
 Furthermore, aerobic performance capacity was lower at altitude in untrained individuals.
 In other words, prolonged stays or living without exercise at high altitude will not necessarily lead to adaptation by the body and that an appropriate exercise regime is important that can lead to increases in haemoglobin mass and hence oxygen-carrying capacity.